Mychnlan/Mychnlan/README.md

 - 🧠 **Phishing Detection System**
   Machine learning-based system to detect and prevent phishing websites using adaptive models.

-- 🌐 **KONEKSIKU Platform**
+- 🌐 **News Portal**
-  A collaborative platform for IT students to connect, collaborate, and manage projects.
+  A simple and flexible news management system where users can create and publish articles, and readers can view news through clean, SEO-friendly URLs using slugs.
+The system supports dynamic content management, making it easy to add, edit, and organize news articles efficiently.

 - 📊 **SPK Smartroad System**
   Decision Support System using SAW & AHP for road repair prioritization.